Vardoge/synq-getting-started/issue_tracker/schedule.md

+## Scheduling

+Each week there will be `30` hours of scheduled work per developer.
+This is done on purpose so that there is extra wiggle room to allow for meetings, code reviews, minor ad-hoc fixes and critical production issues.
+There are two main ways issues are assigned to a developer, through `weekly` meetings and `ad-hoc` scheduling.

+### Weekly Meetings

+* There is a Developers Meeting every Monday.
+This is where we will review issues in the `Pending Schedule` board to be moved to the `Selected for dev.` board.
+We will also review the `In Progress` and `Selected for dev.` boards to see the progress we are making.
+* There should never be over `45` hours of work between `Selected for dev.` and `In Progress`.
+If an issue has to be scheduled in, then previously `Selected for dev.` issues need to be removed
+* Developers are responsible for championing their issues that they feel are strong.
+* Tech-lead is responsible for issues that non-developers wants championed.
+* Issues can be inserted quite freely into `Pending Schedule`, if someone feels that it is important that we get to an issue.
+* If an issue is broken down into smaller issues, those can be scheduled directly into the same week as parent issue

-### Scheduling
+### Ad-hoc Scheduling

-* Issues should now be scheduled each monday into the current week.
-Also determine if we're on track for the current Milestone and what has to be adjusted
+* Issues can and will come up during the week.
+We want to give room for this, and that is what ad-hoc scheduling is for.
+* Ad-hoc issues should either be `critical issues` found during a production impacting event or `minor fixes` which will not exceed `5` hours of work per issue.
+* There should only be 2-3 ad-hoc issues scheduled a week.
+They should not domniate your week's work, and if you are busy with a key task, do not schedule these in, place it in `Pending Schedule` instead.
+* Your `In Progress` and `Selected for dev.` should not exceed `45` hours.
+* _Use your own discretion!_
+* If a `critical issue` will cause your weekly scheduled issues to be delayed, let the `team lead` know

+### Monthly and Quarterly Reviews

 * The first monday of the month go through next milestone to see if there's clarification, epic creation, any themes that emerge
 * The first Monday of each Quarter (Jan/April/July/Oct), review all issues in the backlog and determine if some should be closed or scheduled for next milestone review
-* Developers are responsible for moving issues into the monthly review session, this means that you have to champion your features.
-* Tech-lead is responsible for issues that non-developers wants championed.
-* Issues can be inserted quite freely into `Pending Schedule`, if someone feels that it is important that we get to an issue.
-* If an issue is broken down into smaller issues, those can be scheduled directly into the same week as parent issues was in and/or weekly/monthly review.